 As an Apple DEP certified partner, we have worked with several global companies who leverage this technology.
 It is freely available to organisations of all sizes to use.

-Desk as a Service — Virtual Desktop and Application publishing allows companies to retain data within their highly secured environments only presenting user input/output access via any device type.
+Desktop as a Service — Virtual Desktop and Application publishing allows companies to retain data within their highly secured environments only presenting user input/output access via any device type.
 Policies can be defined that prohibit data egress from the organisation based on the location, type, or credentials of a particular device.

 “Where we have found interest in our digital planet desktop as a service variant of VDI is for organisations that want to achieve the benefits of VDI without the capital expenditure on hardware, and the cost and delay of an implementation project,” says Carry.

 It is also easy to try out quickly on a small scale and scale up on demand when required.
-You can apply for demo account here

 These are just some potential quick wins, to reiterate, to achieve a comprehensive mobility solution requires, a strategy, roadmap, and agreed policies.